Tropical Storm Warning: Fay brings flooding rain to NYC, New York and New Jersey

-A flash flood warning has been issued for New York City and numerous counties in New Jersey.
+Tropical storm and flash flood warnings remained in effect for New York City, Long Island, New Jersey and across the Tri-State.

-At 2:00 p.m., Tropical Storm Fay was located just off the coast near Cape May, New Jersey with winds of 60 mph and moving north at 12 mph.
+Just before 5:00 p.m., Tropical Storm Fay made landfall just north of Atlantic City with winds of 50 mph and moving north at 14 mph.

+This is the third landfall in the same general area of northern Atlantic County in the past decade.

+The last tropical system was Tropical Storm Irene in 2011, and Sandy in 2012, which was post-tropical.

 RELATED: For weather updates wherever you go, please download the AccuWeather app

-Rainfall will be the biggest issue with Tropical Storm Fay, especially this afternoon and early this evening.
-The heaviest rain could coincide with the evening commute, making matters worse with ponding of water.
-Don't drive into areas where water covers the road! #abc7ny pic.twitter.com/DtiBULI5NR— Jeff Smith (@JeffSmithABC7) July 10, 2020

-"We expect some pretty heavy winds, and we need people to be ready for that, and some flash flooding in certain parts of the city," New York City Mayor Bill de Blasio said at a briefing Friday morning.
+Monmouth County Sheriff Shaun Golden says there's been some flooding ain the usual spots, but it's what the storm means to beachgoers Saturday that the sheriff says we need to worry about.

+"We have to watch out for rip currents be sure to ask lifeguards about it if you're going in the water tomorrow," Golden said.

-The summer storm's impact on the city was expected to be "pretty limited," but de Blasio said it would be a bad night for outdoor dining - the only sit-down service allowed at city restaurants because of the pandemic.
+The summer storm's impact on New York City was expected to be "pretty limited," but Mayor Bill de Blasio said it would be a bad night for outdoor dining - the only sit-down service allowed at city restaurants because of the pandemic.

 "If you were going to go out tonight, instead order in and keep helping our restaurant community," he said.